Riemannian optimization on the simplex of positive definite matrices: Introduction

 In this work, we propose to generalize the constraint (\ref{eq:standard_simplex}) to constraints with matrices, i.e., the matrix simplex constraint

-where $\bX_i \succeq \bzero $ is a symmetric positive semidefinite of size $n\times n$ for all $i=\{1,2,\ldots, K\}$.
+where $\bX_i \succeq \bzero $ is a symmetric positive semidefinite matrix of size $n\times n$ for all $i=\{1,2,\ldots, K\}$.
 Although the constraint (\ref{eq:matrix_simplex}) is a natural generalization of (\ref{eq:standard_simplex}), its study is rather limited \cite{vrehavcek05a,lee08a}.
+An interesting property of this constraint is its ability to learn mutually orthogonal subspaces with applications in machine learning \cite{giguere2017manifold} and computer vision \cite{kim2009line}.

-To that end, we discuss a novel Riemannian geometry for the set obtained from the constraint (\ref{eq:matrix_simplex}) with strict positive definiteness\footnote{Strict positive definiteness of matrices is needed to obtain a differentiable manifold structure.
-The proposed Riemannian structure allows to handle potentially semidefinite, i.e., rank deficient, matrices gracefully by scaling those elements to the boundary of the manifold.} of the matrices.
-The main aim of the work is to focus on developing optimization-related ingredients that allow to propose optimization algorithms on this constraint set.
-The expressions of the ingredients extend to the case of Hermitian positive definite matrices.
-We provide manifold description files for easy integration with the manifold optimization toolbox Manopt \cite{boumal14a}.
-The files are available at \url{https://bamdevmishra.in}.
+We discuss a novel Riemannian geometry for the set obtained from the constraint (\ref{eq:matrix_simplex}) with strict positive definiteness of the matrices.
+Strict positive definiteness of matrices is needed to obtain a differentiable manifold structure.
+The proposed Riemannian structure allows to handle potentially semidefinite, i.e., rank deficient, matrices gracefully by scaling those elements to the boundary of the manifold.
+The main aim of this work is to develop optimization-related ingredients that allow Riemannian optimization on this constraint set.
+The versatile framework of Riemannian optimization enables to perform first-order and second-order optimization of a smooth function.
+We show the efficacy of the modeling on a toy problem of reconstructing orthogonal subspaces from their noisy estimates.